-Long-term Obligations
+Long-Term Obligations

-In the government-wide financial statements and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental .activities, business-type activities, or proprietary fund type statement of Net Position.
+In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, statement of Net Position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.
 Bonds payable are reported net of the applicable bond premium or discount.
 Bond issuance costs are expensed during the period of issuance.